aylamar/chizuru-bot/README.md

 # Chizuru Bot

-This is a Discord stream notification bot that *might* have additional features added over time.
+Chizuru Bot is a Twitch notification bot that notifies Discord channels on status changes, which *might* have additional features added over time.

 ## Installation